Teotia444/Network-Input-Server/README.md

 # Network Input Server
-Experimental Aroma plugin to connect wii u inputs to OJD This project contains a modified version of https://github.com/CelestinaDragoni/open-joystick-display, credits to the people who worked on it for the different GUIs and input display skins.
+Poorly written experimental Aroma plugin to connect wii u inputs to OJD This project contains a modified version of https://github.com/CelestinaDragoni/open-joystick-display, credits to the people who worked on it for the different GUIs and input display skins.

 ## Overview